 Canon G1 X Mark II versus Olympus E-M10 III

 The Canon PowerShot G1 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in February 2014 and August 2017.
 The G1X Mark II is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds sensor.
+The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds (E-M10 III) sensor.
 The Canon has a resolution of 13 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon G1 X Mark II and the Olympus E-M10 III are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents 100 percent across all the size and weight measures).